-The two hills (Udayagiri and Khandagiri), near Bhubaneswar, are located only some 150 - 200 m apart and contain different headstone of ancient Indian culture - Udayagiri Caves and Khandagiri Caves.
-Udayagiri means "Sunrise Hill".
-Udayagiri has almost 18 caves, Khandagiri - 15.
-There are maximum 27 caves.
+The two hills (Udayagiri and Khandagiri), near Bhubaneswar, are located only some 150 – 200 m apart and contain different headstone of ancient Indian culture – Udayagiri Caves and Khandagiri Caves.
+Udayagiri means “Sunrise Hill”.
+Udayagiri has almost 18 caves, Khandagiri – 15.
+There is a maximum of 27 caves.

 Udayagiri is the hill on the right through which access to its 18 caves is provided.
-The big and the beautiful, Rani Gumpha orQueen's Cave, Unearth on three sides of a quadrangle with fine wall decorate and some recently renewed pillars with some beautiful sculptures.
-The right side of the lower storey consists of single cell with three entrances and one pillared varandah.
+The big and the beautiful, Rani Gumpha orQueen’s Cave, Unearth on three sides of a quadrangle with fine wall decor, and some recently renewed pillars with some beautiful sculptures.
+The right side of the lower story consists of a single-cell with three entrances and one pillared verandah.

 The very popular Hatigumpha caption (elephant cave inscription) which is from Udayagiri cave shows the great sanctity of the locality which was developed by Jain hermits.

-- In the first year reign of Kharavela fully repaired the capital of Kalinga, whose gates or towers, ramparts, reservoirs and buildings, which had been damaged by storm.
+- In the first year reign of Kharavela fully repaired the capital of Kalinga, whose gates or towers, ramparts, reservoirs, and buildings, which had been damaged by the storm.